A Step to Decouple Optimization in 3DGS: Failure Cases

 \section{Failure Cases}

 Although AdamW-GS yields improved reconstruction quality—both quantitatively and qualitatively in terms of rendering visualization—compared with the original method, it only offers an optimization-level enhancement and does not fundamentally resolve the inherent limitations of the pipeline itself. \begin{itemize}[leftmargin=*, topsep=0pt, partopsep=0pt, itemsep=0pt, parsep=0pt] \item Severe artifacts in boundary regions with insufficient view coverage.
 As shown in Figure~\ref{plot::failure_cases}~a), boundary areas on walls exhibit substantial artifacts, floaters, and even incorrect colors due to the lack of sufficient multi-view constraints. \item Insufficient refinement of background regions.
 These areas often remain under-optimized and may suffer from blurriness.
 We give an example in Figure~\ref{plot::failure_cases}~b). \item Geometric inconsistency despite reasonable rendering results.
 Our current optimization does not incorporate any additional geometric priors.
-Obtaining the normalized depth map (Figure~\ref{plot::failure_cases}~c), Rendered Depth) using Eq.~\ref{eq::depth_map}, it can be observed that many regions clearly violate geometric plausibility—for example, reflective books or shadowed chairs.
+From the normalized depth map computed using Eq.~\ref{eq::depth_map}, as shown in the rendered-depth visualization in Figure~\ref{plot::failure_cases}~c, many regions can be observed to violate geometric plausibility, such as reflective book regions and shadowed chair regions.
 Without explicit geometric priors, AdamW-GS cannot fully recover the correct underlying geometry.
 Nonetheless, certain improvements in geometry can be observed—for instance, the tree trunk region highlighted by the purple box in Figure~\ref{plot::failure_cases}~e). \item Persisting floater issues when the original pipeline suffers from floaters.
 Even with AdamW-GS, floaters may remain, as illustrated in Figure~\ref{plot::failure_cases}~d). \item Failure under severe overfitting.
 When the reconstruction pipeline significantly overfits the scene, AdamW-GS may break down.
 We encountered this issue when using DBS to reconstruct Treehill from the Mip-NeRF 360 dataset.
 Overfitting can prematurely trigger early stopping, and the sharp decreasing of $N_p$ leads to the failure of DAR. \end{itemize}

-where $d_i^k$ is the depth of the primitive in the corresponding camera coordination.
+where $d_i^k$ is the depth of the primitive in the corresponding camera coordinations.